enthought/mayavi/docs/source/mayavi/data.rst

-structure created by the `ArraySource` mayavi source, from a 3D numpy array, as well as the `mlab.pipeline.scalar_field` and `mlab.pipeline.vector_field` factory functions, if the `x`, `y` and `z` arrays are not explicitely specified.
+structure created by the `ArraySource` mayavi source, from a 3D numpy array, as well as the `mlab.pipeline.scalar_field` and `mlab.pipeline.vector_field` factory functions, if the `x`, `y` and `z` arrays are not explicitly specified.

 .. image:: image_data.jpg